gulcest/gulcest.github.io/_pages/about.md

 Hi! (ﾉ◕ヮ◕)ﾉ*:・ﾟ✧ I'm Sem.

-I'm passionate about designing democratic ways for online communities to create and distribute economic value, and am always looking forward to meeting people that want to make the world a fairer and more inclusive place!
+I'm passionate about online communities, and am always looking forward to meeting people that want to make the world a fairer and more inclusive place!

 You can find traces of my worldly presence put together on this website, including my CV, publications and blog posts.